 Learning 1.
 AML is worlds apart from Fraud

 In Skype, reducing fraud losses also meant increasing company profits.
 In AML, however, I found the opposite was true — reducing money laundering meant reducing company profits.
-The only financial incentive to monitor transactions was simply to cut down on the manual KYC and CDD review costs.
+The only financial incentive to monitor transactions was simply to cut down on the manual Know Your Customer (KYC) and Customer Due Diligence (CDD) review costs.

 Not only that, but back when I dealt with Fraud, I could easily see when we’d caught all the bad guys.
 It was simple — we no longer had chargebacks.

 But AML?
 How in the world could we even tell?
 The police would routinely contact us for more information on payments that, to us, looked entirely harmless.
 It was just one tiny payment in likely an entire web of money laundering.
 From the little information we had, there was almost no way we could have deduced there was a problem.